paulmalherbe/Tartan/doc/CTL.rst

 Change Year End Date
 ....................
-Use this routine to change the financial year end date from a specific period.
+Use this routine to change the financial year end date for a specific period.